Afnan-Aldhahri/Cassandra/Recources/Cassandra Architecture .md

 **Replica placement strategy**

-Cassandra stores copies (replicas) of data on multiple nodes to ensure reliability and fault tolerance.
-A replication strategy determines which nodes to place replicas on.
-The first replica of data is simply the first copy; it is not unique in any sense.
-The NetworkTopologyStrategy is highly recommended for most deployments because it is much easier to expand to multiple data centers when required by future expansion.
+To guarantee reliability , Cassandra stores copies of data on multiple nodes .

+These copies called (replicas) .

+A replication strategy specify which nodes to set replicas on.

+The first replica of data,which is not  unique, is the first copy.

-When creating a keyspace, you must define the replica placement strategy and the number of replicas you want.
+The replica placement strategy and the number of replicas  must be declared when creating a keyspace.

 **Snitch**

-A snitch defines groups of machines into data centers and racks (the topology) that the replication strategy uses to place replicas.
+A snitch defines groups of machines into data centers and racks .

-You must configure a snitch when you create a cluster.
-All snitches use a dynamic snitch layer, which monitors performance and chooses the best replica for reading.
-It is enabled by default and recommended for use in most deployments.
-Configure dynamic snitch thresholds for each node in the cassandra.yaml configuration file.

-The default SimpleSnitch does not recognize data center or rack information.
-Use it for single-data center deployments or single-zone in public clouds.
-The GossipingPropertyFileSnitch is recommended for production.
-It defines a node's data center and rack and uses gossip for propagating this information to other nodes.
+All snitches use a dynamic snitch layer.

+The role of the snitch layer is to  monitors performance and chooses the best replica for reading.

 **The cassandra.yaml configuration file**

-The main configuration file for setting the initialization properties for a cluster, caching parameters for tables, properties for tuning and resource utilization, timeout settings, client connections, backups, and security.

-By default, a node is configured to store the data it manages in a directory set in the cassandra.yaml file.
+A node is configured to store its data in a directory set in the cassandra.yaml file.

 Packaged installs: /var/lib/cassandra

 Tarball installs: install_location/data/data
-In a production cluster deployment, you can change the commitlog-directory to a different disk drive from the data_file_directories.

-**System keyspace table properties**

-You set storage configuration attributes on a per-keyspace or per-table basis programmatically or using a client application, such as CQL.